nimarb/pyfense/README.md

 ## about
 pyfense was written by Daniel Lechner, Jakob Müller, Matthias Lutz, Nimar Blume and Robin Wachsmann as part of an university project at the Technical University of Munich.

+## contributing
+We welcome all contributions: code, ideas, sprites/art, balancing suggestions and other improvements.
+Please don't hesitate to ask, write an issue or send a pull request!